iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 ```
 - here, if you do not insert location value, it automatically insert `bangalore` as a location value.

-We can manually insert value as a `NULL`.
+We can manually insert value as a `NULL` for a default value column like this.
+`INSERT INTO employee(firstname, lastname, age, salary, location) VALUES ('rakesh', 'sharma', 40 , 90000, NULL) ;`
+- here, we explicitly set `location` value as a `NULL`.

 # Learn SQL the right way: Session 3